 Principal Investigator.
-The purpose of this study is to train practitioners, who have access to Latino clients, in the use of brief motivational strategies to increase access and retention to mental health and substance abuse services for of Latinos in Macomb County, Mich.
+The purpose of this study is to train practitioners, who have access to Latino clients, in the use of brief motivational strategies to increase access and retention to mental health and substance abuse services for Latinos in Macomb County, Michigan.
 The project has three main objectives: (1) To train MH/SA providers who work with the Latino population in Macomb County in the use of the SBIRT (screening, brief intervention and referral to treatment), a brief motivational intervention; (2) To provide ongoing consultation/supervision services to ensure provider fidelity to the intervention; (3) To collect data from participating providers to assess the impact of the intervention on the access and retention of MH/SA services of Latino clients.
 This project is being conducted in collaboration with the Hispanic Mental Health Alliance of Macomb County, and is funded through a grant from the Ethel and James Flinn Foundation.

-Culture- and gender-sensitive regulation of anger
+Culture and gender sensitive regulation of anger

 Age differences in women’s anger experience and expression

-Role: Co-investigator.
+Co-Investigator.
 Although research has indicated that as people advance through the lifespan, they are able to regulate their emotions and reactions to problems more effectively, become less aggressive and experience increased levels of well-being, there is little evidence how age may specifically affect the experience and expression of anger.
 This lack of research is even more pronounced regarding women, as few researchers have compared anger responses in women across the lifespan.
 Yet, such information could provide significant implications for social workers working with this population.
 This study surveyed 240 women in the United States and Canada to explore differences in anger experience and expression across three distinct age groups (18-30, 31-49, and 50 and above) while controlling for other variables such as education level, country of residence, and relationship employment status.
-This study was conducted in collaboration with Dr. Poco Kernsmith and Nancy Praill, M.S.W.
+This study was conducted in collaboration with Professor Poco Kernsmith and Nancy Praill, M.S.W.